7th Floor, 85 Fleet Street

 Areas of Expertise

-Safwan specialises in all contentious and non-contentious aspects of employment law.
-He has advised employees and employers in relation to a range of employment matters, including but not limited to ordinary and automatic unfair dismissals, constructive dismissals, wrongful dismissals, redundancies, discrimination, harassment, victimisation, whistleblowing and breach of contract.
-He is also experienced in drafting and negotiating employment contracts, disciplinary and grievance procedures and whistleblowing and discrimination claims.
+Safwan specialises in all areas of contentious and non-contentious employment law.
+He regularly litigates in the employment tribunal and civil courts in relation to a range of employment matters, including but not limited to ordinary and automatic unfair dismissals, constructive dismissals, wrongful dismissals, redundancies, discrimination, harassment, victimisation, whistleblowing and breach of contract.
+He is also experienced in drafting and negotiating employment contracts, disciplinary and grievance procedures and whistleblowing and equal opportunities policies.

-Safwan also has experience in advising on the preparation of handbooks, enforcement of restrictive covenants, confidentiality obligations and in relation to the application of TUPE.
+Safwan also has experience in advising on the preparation of handbooks, enforcement of restrictive covenants, confidentiality obligations and the application of TUPE.
 In addition, Safwan advises clients on redundancy consultations, settlement agreements and data protection enquires.

 - Acting for medical defence organisations and their members in criminal, employment, disciplinary and regulatory proceedings